 \section{Introduction}

-All graphs considered in this paper are finite, simple and connected unless otherwise specified.
-A graph is a pair $G=(V(G),E(G))$ of sets such that the elements of $V(G)$ are the nodes of the graph $G$ and the elements of $E(G)$ are its edges.
-Undoubtedly, graph theory concepts are potentially applicable for many purposes, for instance, a chemical graph is a model of a chemical system, i.e., a graph is used to represent a molecule by considering the atoms as the nodes of the graph and the molecular bonds as the edges.
+A graph is defined as a pair $G=(V,E)$, where the elements of $V$ are the vertices of the graph $G$ and the elements of $E$ are its edges.
+The graphs considered in this manuscript are, unless otherwise specified, finite, simple, and connected.
+Undoubtedly, graph theory concepts are potentially applicable for many purposes.
+For instance, a chemical graph is a model of a chemical system, i.e., a graph is used to represent a molecule by considering the atoms as the nodes of the graph and the molecular bonds as the edges.

-On the other hand, the topological indices quantify the structural information contained in the graph and are independent of the numbering of the nodes and edges.
+The topological indices, on the other hand, quantify the structural information contained in the graph and are independent of the numbering of the nodes and edges.
 In 1947, Wiener began to use topological indices to study some physico-chemical properties of alkanes, thus giving rise to chemical graph theory \cite{3}.
-In fact, since then, several topological indices have been introduced and extensively studied to better understand the molecular structure \cite{i1,E1,E2}.
-In particular, Sombor index was recently introduced by Gutman in \cite{E3}.
-Recent papers about Sombor index can be found in \cite{E4,E5,E6,r,r1,0}.
-Nowadays, the characterization of molecular structure through topological indices is performed using chemical graph theory, for this reason, this theory plays a vital role in the design of molecular structures with desired physico-chemical or biological properties.
+In fact, since then, several topological indices have been introduced and extensively studied to better understand the molecular structure \cite{i1, E1, E2}.
+In particular, the Sombor index was recently introduced by Gutman in \cite{E3}.
+Recent papers about the Sombor index can be found in \cite{E4, E5, E6, r, r1, 0}.
+Nowadays, the characterization of molecular structures through topological indices remains a key focus of chemical graph theory, which plays a crucial role in designing molecules with specific physico-chemical or biological properties.